walb-linux/walb-tools/doc/design.md

 - A `walb-storage` server process requires walb devices in the same host, and a directory to manage metadata.
-- A `walb-proxy` server process requires a directory to store metadata and wdiff files temporarily.
+- A `walb-proxy` server process requires a directory to store metadata and temporary wdiff files.
 - A `walb-archive` server process requires a LVM volume group where it manages LVM logical volumes as full archive images of volumes.
-  It also requires a directory to store metadata and wdiff files permanently.
-Of course older snapshots must be useless for you and you can save storage by applying and removing corresponding wdiff files.
+  It also requires a directory to store metadata and permanent wdiff files.
+Of course older snapshots must be useless for you and you can save disk usage by applying and removing their corresponding wdiff files.

-You need to determine running what server processes in which hosts.
+You need to determine a server layout, which server process should running at which host.
 We call a set of walb-tools servers with a certain layout **backup group**.

 We recommend you to keep number of servers in backup groups as small as possible.
-If you have many hosts/servers and many volumes, you should separate them to many backup groups of small number of hosts/servers.
+If you have many hosts/servers and many volumes, you should separate them to backup groups each of which has small number of hosts/servers.

 ## How to control server processes